Sam Heazlett

 Samuel Daly Heazlett (born 12 September 1995) is an Australian cricketer who plays for Queensland in Australian domestic cricket and the Brisbane Heat in the Big Bash League.
-He made his state-level debut for Queensland in November 2015, and despite his inexperienced was fast-tracked into the Australian national cricket team for a One Day International (ODI) debut in January 2017.
+He made his state-level debut for Queensland in November 2015, and despite his inexperience, he was fast-tracked into the Australian national cricket team for a One Day International (ODI) debut in January 2017.
 As of December 2022, he has not played another match for Australia.

 Domestic career

 Heazlett made his first-class debut on 6 November 2015 in the 2015–16 Sheffield Shield, scoring a century against Tasmania.
 On 29 December 2015 he made his Twenty20 debut for the Brisbane Heat in the 2015–16 Big Bash League.
 At the end of the 2015–16 season, he was included in Australia's second-level team, Australia A, who played matches against India A and South Africa A in the 2016 winter.
 Heazlett made his List A debut during this winter, playing for the National Performance Squad.